jdkuffa/cs420-assignment3/README.md

 # 3. Report

-The assignment report is available in the root directory, labelled as: "Assignment_Report.pdf."
+The assignment report is available in the root directory, labelled as: "analysis-report.pdf"